cloudmesh-community/fa18-516-17/project-report/report.md

 Just like in other industries, Retail IT professionals often have SQL skills so using the HiveQL which is very similar to SQL would be beneficial for adoption.
 In addition, the hive structure will do an effective job pruning the large datasets that a retailer has to just the relevant measures and attributes needed in a report or analysis.

 Since this is the case, SQL against Hive to compute the average price was leveraged here.
-As a future consideration with a larger dataset more of the Hive organization features should be leveraged.
+As a future consideration with a larger dataset more of the Hive partitioning and bucketing features should be leveraged.

 ### Data Storage